Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 580 3GB should in theory be quite a bit better than the GeForce 9800 GTX in general. (explain)
+Memory BandwidthIn theory, the GeForce GTX 580 3GB should be 173% faster than the GeForce 9800 GTX in general, because of its higher bandwidth. (explain)

-Texel RateThe GeForce GTX 580 3GB should be a little bit (more or less 14%) better at anisotropic filtering than the GeForce 9800 GTX. (explain)
+Texel RateThe GeForce GTX 580 3GB will be a bit (about 14%) faster with regards to texture filtering than the GeForce 9800 GTX. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the GeForce GTX 580 3GB is superior to the GeForce 9800 GTX, by a large margin. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GTX 580 3GB is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison